iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.wa.doh.exposurenotifications___minted151008/report.md

 <img src="2_star_reviews_wordcloud.png" alt="gov.wa.doh.exposurenotifications 2 reviews"/>
 </p>

+> The Bluetooth notification is annoying.
+I'm at home most of the time and am not going to have Bluetooth on all the time.<br> :date: __2021-03-18 15:21:01__

 > I'm about to uninstall.
 I'm not going to keep BT on 24/7 and I am fully aware that when it is off I can't get warnings.
 I'm at home 99.9% of the time.
 The app used to let me clear the notification but recently left the notification posted full time even after acknowledging.
 Annoying people isn't the way to get them to adopt.<br> :date: __2021-03-12 10:29:57__

 > The second you turn Bluetooth off it annoys the hell out of you to turn it back on.
 There needs to be functionality that addresses this gap as people will discontinue use due to the annoyance.
 Reading the reviews here does not give me confidence that positive cases are being captured properly (even if the person tests positive and gets a verification code by doh) due to the delay from the point they positive test, to them talking to DOH WA to get the code.
 2 days to weeks, to possibly never.<br> :date: __2021-02-13 10:30:52__